GreyBeard42/starstrike/README.md

-# starstrike
+# Starstrike!
-Starstrike is a simple top down shooter made in p5.js
+Starstrike is a simple top-down shooter made in p5.js

-The evil red circles are comming...
+The evil red circles are coming...

 Shoot them with your mouse!

-Gain powerups from enemies!
+Gain power-ups from enemies!

 # CHANGELOG